• Skip to primary navigation

 Posto Mangsho; different versions!

 I have had two different versions of Posto Mangsho in my family apart from whatever is available in Bengali specialty restaurants.
 One version is my mother's and another is my MIL's.
 To make Posto Mangsho, I prefer to follow my mother's recipe.
 In my in-law's place, they use Posto in almost every curry.
-Being said that, they use posto in everyday cooking.
+Having said that, they use posto in everyday cooking.
 This probably is the reason the Posto Mangsho they cook is a bit on the lighter side as compared to the same dish prepared at my place.

 %Posto Mangsho Debjanir Rannaghar